 What a beautiful story of the Good News of Jesus!
-Paul and Silas go from being prisoners in jail under torturous circumstances to having their wounds washed by a jailer and all in his household who are now brothers and sisters in Christ.
+Paul and Silas go from being prisoners in jail under torturous circumstances to having their wounds washed by their jailer and then having all in the jailer's household as brothers and sisters in Christ.
 Some key things to notice:

 - Luke does not separate baptism from coming to faith.
-Paul doesn't separate the two either (Galatians 3:26-29), and clearly the importance of the two as one event is emphasized in Luke's recounting the events — "Even at that hour of the night... his household were immediately baptized."
+Paul doesn't separate the two either (Galatians 3:26-29), and clearly the importance of the two as one event is emphasized in Luke's recounting the events — "Even at that hour of the night... [the jailer] and everyone in his household were immediately baptized."

-- The repentance of the jailer is signaled by his washing Paul and Silas' wounds and sharing a meal with them.
+- The repentance of the jailer is signaled by his washing Paul's and Silas' wounds and sharing a meal with them.

 - Rejoicing, a theme of Paul in his later letter to the Philippians (Philippians 3:1, 4:4-7), is also a part of this conversion experience.

 I praise you, O God, for being the source of our joy even in the middle of our deepest challenges.
-Thank you for this example of such wide swings in human emotion — Paul and Silas' praise under persecution, the despair of the jailer at fearing the loss of prisoners, the tenderness of a meal and washing wounds of these people together, faith in Jesus as Lord, baptism in the middle of the night, and joy at receiving salvation.
-Only you, O LORD, can ransom life's greatest treasures out of moments of deepest darkness.
+Thank you for this example of such wide swings in human emotions — Paul and Silas' praise under persecution, the despair of the jailer at fearing the loss of prisoners, the washing of wounds and the tenderness of a meal for these people together, faith in Jesus as Lord, baptism in the middle of the night, and joy at receiving salvation.
+Only you, O Lord, can ransom life's greatest treasures out of moments of deepest darkness.
 I thank you for sending Jesus to be the light that leads us out of our deepest darkness!
-In Jesus' name, I pray.
+In his name, I pray.
 Amen.